 If you choose black canvas in the next step you can choose between fixed, responsive, or social sizes.
 You can filter on in-page, or full-screen sizes.
 Now you can upload the starting image (supported formats are: jpg, png, gif, SVG), video (mp4), external webpage, or a full design.

 When you’re ready, depending on your plan, you can export them as an HTML5 zip or download them as a static design.

-Now that we’ve covered the core features, to summaries the experience with Flexitive: it’s quite good.
-The tool itself is very handy, easy to use and the application-tutorial is thoughtful–personally I liked it very much.
+Now that we’ve covered the core features, to summarize the experience with Flexitive: it’s quite good.
+The tool itself is very handy, easy to use and the application-tutorial is thoughtful–personally, I liked it very much.
 The dynamic designs can be exported to the most important Ad networks, which is great.
 The pricing is affordable, but for the individual professional plans with the add-on for the export packages, the tool can be relatively expensive.

 If you have experience with Flexitive, we’d happy to hear your story!
 Just drop us a note, and we can add any comments here.